-FATF has revised Recommendation 8 and its Interpretive Note at the recently concluded plenary meeting (June 2016).
+FATF revised Recommendation 8 and its Interpretive in 2016.
 The revisions to the standard on NPOs have been incorporated into the FATF’s main recommendation document, which is online here.
 The text is on pp. 13 and 54-59.

 The revision of Recommendation 8 takes out the claim that the NPO sector is ‘particularly vulnerable’ to terrorist abuse.
 The new language is a big improvement and a victory for the NPO sector and its sustained advocacy on the matter.